awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 #### API<a name="Aurora.Integrating.AutoScaling.DeleteCode.API"></a>

-To delete a scaling policy from your Aurora DB cluster, use the [https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_DeleteScalingPolicy.html](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_DeleteScalingPolicy.html) the Application Auto Scaling API action with the following parameters:
+To delete a scaling policy from your Aurora DB cluster, use the [https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_DeleteScalingPolicy.html](https://docs.aws.amazon.com/ApplicationAutoScaling/latest/APIReference/API_DeleteScalingPolicy.html) the Application Auto Scaling API operation with the following parameters:
 + `PolicyName` – The name of the scaling policy\.
 + `ServiceNamespace` – Set this value to `rds`\.
 + `ResourceID` – The resource identifier for the Aurora DB cluster\.
 For this parameter, the resource type is `cluster` and the unique identifier is the name of the Aurora DB cluster, for example `cluster:myscalablecluster`\.